humio/humio-operator/docs/api.md

-HumioPdfRenderServiceSpec defines the desired state of HumioPdfRenderService
+Spec defines the desired state of HumioPdfRenderService

 <table>
     <thead>